research topic(s): bending-active timber, robotic fabrication, elastic kinematics

 project manager: Lawson Spencer

-fabrication team: Andreya Zvonar, Benjamin Ezquerra, Jordan Young, Cook Shaw, Sahil Adnan, and Maosen Xu
+assembly team: Andreya Zvonar, Benjamin Ezquerra, Jordan Young, Cook Shaw, Sahil Adnan, and Maosen Xu

 Ganodagan State Historic Site consultant: Michael Galban